 There isn’t much water to see in the dry season, but it still makes for a nice walk through the colorful town.

 There’s another waterfall in Yelapa that’s about an hour inland.
-I haven’t actually hiked to this one, but it’s one of the most popular things to do here.
+I hiked this on my most recent trip to Yelapa, and the water was so nice to cool off in afterward.

-On our trip to Yelapa, we went on a full-day hike to find these waterfalls in the middle of the jungle with natural pools above them.
+On another trip to Yelapa, we went on a full-day hike to find these waterfalls in the middle of the jungle with natural pools above them.

 There was no one else around us but macaws, so it was a pretty magical experience.
 However, it’s not easy to get here.
 The entire adventure took us 12 hours!